UoB-HPC/hpc-course-getting-started/2_Modules.md

 ## Common modules operations

 Although the implementation of the modules package itself is different between BCp3 and BCp4, there should be very few user-facing differences.
-The commands listed below apply to both phases—and virtually any other modules implementation you may come across—although output may differ slightly.
+The commands listed below apply to both phases—and virtually any other modules implementation you may come across.

+If you follow along, keep in mind that some of the examples below are from Phase 3 and some are from Phase 4.
+Therefore, you may see and need to use slightly different modules names.
+The [worked example](#a-worked-example) is all on Phase 3.

 ### Listing loaded modules